dawonn/vectornav/README.md

 #### vnpub node

 This node provides a ROS interface for a vectornav device.
-It can be configured via ROS parameters and pubishes sensor data via ROS topics.
+It can be configured via ROS parameters and publishes sensor data via ROS topics.

 #### vectornav.launch